 Note: The author of this post, Nate Copeland, is a hunter from Oklahoma, who aggregates and manages much of the state-by-state hunting data for Gaia GPS.

 For this post, I stack up Gaia GPS vs onX Hunt, doing an exhaustive comparison of features, maps, and pricing.
 Want to do your own Gaia GPS vs. onX Hunt review this season?
 Take the Gaia Hunt Challenge.
-Click here to get started.
-Save up to 20% on a Premium Membership when you buy on gaiagps.com, and if you don’t enjoy it, we’ll give you a full refund.
+Click here to get a free 7-day trial of Premium Membership and let us know your feedback!

 In a nutshell, I found both apps deliver the core package of hunting maps – land ownership, GMUs, and other sources, merged with topo maps and satellite imagery.
 Where onX is strong is having a sole focus on hunting, and it offers a few map sources and design touches geared towards hunters.
 Gaia GPS, on the other hand, has more powerful software overall.